thepiyushkumarshukla/thepiyushkumarshukla.github.io/_posts/2026-06-09-How-I-hacked-Air-Canada.md

 image: /assets/AC_2025_5-984x554.jpg
 ---

-***DISCLAMIER:- The below written write-up was all real.
+***DISCLAIMER ⚠️:- The below written write-up was all real.
 No editing or no filtration has been done.
 The Air Canada have its own VDP vulnerability disclosure program, and you can also hunt and find bugs.
 [Here](https://www.aircanada.com/in/en/aco/home/fly/customer-support/vulnerability-disclosure-program.html#/)***

 # Here's how I Bypassed a “Vibe-Coded” Auth Wall and Accidentally Stumbled Into a Passenger Data Leak